 Black Geographies; Black Feminism; Racial Capitalism; Carceral Geographies; Police Abolition; Marronage; Migrant Diasporas; Critical GIS

-My research explores spatially interconnected struggles around structural racial, economic, and gender violence.
-My central research goal is to generate evidence of and for more livable and equitable geographies.
-I use critical qualitative and quantitative methods—often in collaboration with community organizations and leaders.
-My latest research explored connections between slavery-era and more contemporary Black flight from and place-making beyond racial police violence.
+Celeste Winston's research explores spatially interconnected struggles around structural racial, economic, and gender violence.
+Her work aims to generate evidence of and for more livable and equitable geographies.
+She uses critical qualitative and mapping methods—often in collaboration with community organizations and leaders.
+She received a PhD in Earth and Environmental Sciences in 2019 from the Graduate Center of the City University of New York.

 Her new book How to Lose the Hounds: Maroon Geographies and a World beyond Policing (Duke University Press, 2023) explores marronage—the practice of flight from and placemaking beyond slavery—as a guide to police abolition.
 To learn more about the book, access Winston's Black Agenda Report Book Forum interview with Roberto Sirvent here.